Ale-Cie/IdentiBreed/README.md

 ## What's next?

-Three boxes down, one new and four old ones to go...
+Four boxes down, no new ones and just four to go...

-From now on I will focus on expanding the app with few more controls.
-I want to make the user evaluate the breeds in the same way as in the `Identifying_User_Images.ipynb`.
-This will require a `LabelFrame` with about three or four buttons and a combobox.
-I played around a bit with a possible UI, so implementation won't take very long.

-Next up I will have to consider expanding the training dataset, since it's missing some dog breeds (for instance the internet staple - the Doge itself - both 'shiba' and 'akita' breeds).

-That's as far as my goals stretch for now.
-Another goal I can consider is putting the model up on my portfolio website, as a web accessible breed identifier.
-And some more things like streamlining the notebooks, creating a new iteration of IdentiBreed that's from the ground up mine etc.
+Next step as mentioned above is adding a settings page to the app.
+After that I will probably focus on creating a web version of IdentiBreed.
+This will hopefully make it easier for me to gather user evaluations.
+This way expansion of the dataset won't only rely on me scraping the net for pictures...

+Somewhere along the line - streamlining the notebooks, rebuilding the model from ground up (It will be hopefully easier with an expanded dataset).

 So to sum up the goals (present and future):
 <br /> ✅ Create the first iteration of IdentiBreed
 <br /> ✅ Prepare model to make predictions on user submitted pictures
 <br /> ✅ Put the model and most of the obligatory functions into a windowed app
-<br /> ◽️ Add prediction evaluation and dataset expansion
+<br /> ✅ Add prediction evaluation and dataset expansion
 <br /> ◽️ Expand the training dataset with missing dog breeds
 <br /> ◽️ Make the model web accessible
 <br /> ◽️ Streamline the notebooks